 Then there’s the other shaved-sides dictator style, the Kim Jong Un.
 Supposedly this cut, which like all the others manages to look babyish and totalitarian at the same time, is now mandatory for all males in North Korea (and, apparently, for plenty of males in my own social circle):

-Just no. Enough of all this masculinity in crisis, these obedient clean-cut military styles, and all this conscious or unconscious aestheticization of fascism in general.
-I’m glad my grandfather who landed in Normandy on D-Day to fight the Nazis didn’t live to see all these twerps dressing like Hitler Youth and calling their hair by that name.
+Please.
+Enough of all this masculinity in crisis, these obedient clean-cut military styles, and all this conscious or unconscious aestheticization of fascism in general.
+I’m truly glad my grandfather who landed in Normandy on D-Day to fight the Nazis didn’t live to see all these twerps dressing like Hitler Youth and calling their hair by that name.
 Seriously, is this the best they can do?
-If people need an edgy joke haircut, I’m sure they can come up with a fashion joke that mocks power instead of victims of genocide and general repression.
+If people need an edgy joke haircut, I’m sure they can come up with a fashion joke that mocks power instead of victims of genocide and authoritarian surveillance.
 In other words, one that’s actually cool.
-This isn’t edgy, it’s justfollowingordersy.
+This isn’t cool or edgy, it’s justfollowingordersy.
 And I would suggest that the last two examples aside, as I think they’re outliers, this style is a racial assertion.

 PS Thanks to Spain, Greece, Italy, Portugal, Slovakia, and Romania for going left in the 2014 EU elections.